 - they are known to be safe

-The latest research into the causes and treatment of thyroid cancer is outlined below.
+The latest research into thyroid cancer is outlined below.

-A trial involving many centres across the UK is looking at radioactive treatment.
-It is trying to find out whether this treatment is needed for low risk thyroid cancer (papillary or follicular thyroid cancer).
+A trial involving centres across the UK is looking at radioactive iodine treatment.
+It is trying to find out whether you need this treatment for differentiated thyroid cancer that is low risk.

-If you have had your thyroid gland removed, and your cancer hasn't spread outside your thyroid gland, it is very unlikely that any cancer cells are left after surgery.
-So you might not need any further treatment, but doctors want to make sure that this is the case.
+You might have low risk disease if you have had your thyroid gland removed and your cancer hasn't spread outside your thyroid.
+This means that it is unlikely that your cancer will come back (recur).
+You might not need any further treatment, but doctors want to make sure that this is the case.